boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

     boxgrinder-build jeos.appl -p ec2 -d ebs

+This will destroy the existing `jeos.appl` EBS AMI of the same version and release.
+If *any instances are still running, the process will halt* before any destructive actions occur:

+    boxgrinder-build jeos.appl -p ec2 -d ebs --delivery-config overwrite:true

+This will destroy the existing `jeos.appl` EBS AMI of the same version and release, but *any running instances of my.appl will be terminated*:

+    boxgrinder-build my.appl -p ec2 -d ebs --delivery-config overwrite:true,destroy_instances:true

-Overwrite any previous EBS backed AMI with the same name, version and release as specified in `jeos.appl`, but preserve any snapshot associated with the previous build.
+Overwrite any previous EBS AMI of the same name, version and release as specified in `jeos.appl`, but *preserve any snapshot* associated with the previous build:

     boxgrinder-build jeos.appl -p ec2 -d ebs --delivery-config overwrite:true,preserve_snapshots:true

 ### ElasticHosts Delivery Plugin